S. R. Crown Hall: Basement

 The basement is divided into numerous spaces such as lecture rooms, bathrooms, and service rooms.
 Originally used by IIT's design department, it has also housed the building's administrative offices since the 1980s.
 These spaces are arranged around a U-shaped corridor, which runs between the entrances at the north end of the building; the south end of the corridor connects the two staircases from the main level.
-In general, the basement has concrete-block walls and concrete ceilings with fluorescent tube lights.
+The basement generally has concrete-block walls and concrete ceilings with fluorescent tube lights.
 The floors near the stairs and in the corridor are made of terrazzo, while the rest of the floor is made of tiles.
 Internally, the lower-level spaces are divided into modules of 20 by 30 ft, corresponding to six squares.

-As originally laid out, most of the student spaces in the basement were workshops, except for one room that was used as a lecture room, and another that was used for storage and desk space.
+As originally laid out, most of the student spaces in the basement were workshops, except for one room used as a lecture room, and another used for storage and desk space.
 The workshops had sinks, and there were also shelves constructed by students (the rooms originally had no furniture at all).
 The offices, lecture rooms, studios, and workshop rooms are placed on the perimeter of the U-shaped corridor, while the bathrooms and service spaces are placed along the corridor's interior wall.
 Since 1990, the southern side of the basement has housed the IIT College of Architecture's library, the Graham Resource Center; this space is separated from the stairs by a glass wall.